 Whether you’ve been a parent for 10 minutes or 10 years, you know there is a lot of misinformation and “old wives’ tales” out there about parenting.
 In an age where everyone thinks they are a parenting expert, myths about early childhood development are prevalent.

-Myths about child development are not just annoying; they can make life harder for us.
+Myths about early childhood development are not just annoying; they can make life harder for us.
 As parents, if these myths provide us with unrealistic developmental expectations or misinformation about children, they can inadvertently set us up for disappointment.
 If we feel our children are not behaving in the ways which we thought were “normal” then we might become discouraged and feel like bad parents.

 From sleep to spoiling, spanking and attachment, this guide helps you look past the myths and get to the facts…all based on real child development research.

 Myths About Child Development (included in this guide)

 - play is frivolous and doesn’t matter